Attention Dynamics Online: How the Internet Rewires What We Notice and Why

 Variable Reward Schedules

-Platform designers explicitly use principles from behavioral psychology, particularly variable ratio reinforcement schedules--the same mechanism that makes slot machines addictive.
+Platform designers explicitly use principles from behavioral economics and behavioral psychology, particularly variable ratio reinforcement schedules--the same mechanism that makes slot machines addictive.
 The key feature: rewards (likes, comments, new interesting content) arrive unpredictably, which produces more persistent engagement than predictable rewards.

 • Pull-to-refresh gestures mimic slot machine pulls